Wales Fans Boo Thomas Partey During Ghana Friendly

 “This is not for me or you to make a judgment about.
 Let the events run their normal course.
 Let the river flow and one day when the river meets the ocean we are going to find the truth.”

-Partey, who made 32 appearances for Villarreal CF during the 2025-26 season after leaving Arsenal last year, is in line to face England national football team at the World Cup.
+According to Transfermarkt, Partey, who made 32 appearances for Villarreal during the 2025-26 season after leaving Arsenal last year, is in line to face England at the World Cup.

-Ghana will meet England in the group stage on June 23, and the The Football Association is reportedly considering how players should approach the customary pre-match handshake.
+Ghana will meet the Three Lions in the group stage on June 23, and the Football Association is reportedly considering how players should approach the customary pre-match handshake.

-When Partey played against Tottenham Hotspur FC last September, it emerged that the conditions of his bail allowed him to continue playing football.
-However, he was required to notify police of any international travel at least 24 hours in advance and was prohibited from contacting the complainants.
+When Partey played against Tottenham Hotspur last September, it emerged that the conditions of his bail allowed him to continue playing football.

 Read also